javahedi/miniClimate-HPC/TUTORIAL_HPC.md

 By binding **1 MPI Rank per physical NUMA socket**, we maximize our network message performance.
 Then, inside each socket, we launch **16 OpenMP threads** to share local memory efficiently without ever crossing the slow UPI hardware interconnect bus.

-This hybrid design is precisely how modern state-of-the-art climate models exploit massive multi-petaflop supercomputers.
+This hybrid design is precisely how modern state-of-the-art complex models (such as climate) exploit massive multi-petaflop supercomputers.

 ---